-In the first years of the 21st century, infectious diseases are still responsible for ~17% of all human deaths (GBD 2019 Diseases and Injuries Collaborators, 2020).
-The impact of infectious diseases as a proportion of all deaths has been falling decade on decade thanks to improvements in hygiene, vaccination and healthcare, but infectious diseases are still a major burden on national health systems.
+In the first years of the 21st century, infectious diseases are still responsible for ~17% of all human deaths (Vos et al., 2020).
+The impact of infectious diseases as a proportion of all deaths has been falling decade on decade thanks to improvements in hygiene, vaccination and health care, but infectious diseases are still a major burden on national health systems.
 An infectious disease is defined as a transmissible disease caused by pathogens (viruses, bacteria or fungi) or parasites (both microbial and invertebrate, primarily endoparasites) but usually excludes infestations with arthropods such as ticks and lice, which typically act as ectoparasites.

 An epidemic disease is an infectious disease that may or may not be endemic in a population but spreads rapidly among communities of certain geographic areas (CDC, 2020b).
 Epidemics can be contained using a combination of natural and technological factors (including therapy and vaccination) that prevent spreading to other regions.
-Currently there are many epidemic diseases: cholera in Yemen (WHO, 2019), measles in Burundi (WHO, 2020g), measles and Ebola in the Democratic Republic of the Congo (WHO, 2020b,c), Ebola in Uganda (WHO, 2020e), measles in the Philippines, Kuala Koh, Samoa, and New Zealand (Ministry of Health NZ, 2020), and dengue in parts of Southeast Asia and South America (WHO, 2017a).
+Currently, there are many epidemic diseases: cholera in Yemen (WHO, 2019), measles in Burundi (WHO, 2020g), measles and Ebola in the Democratic Republic of the Congo (WHO, 2020b,c), Ebola in Uganda (WHO, 2020e), measles in the Philippines, Kuala Koh, Samoa and New Zealand (Ministry of Health NZ, 2020) and dengue in parts of Southeast Asia and South America (WHO, 2017a).
 The difference between an outbreak and an epidemic is often one of scale, but each is typified by a rapid increase in cases above the typical baseline incidence.
 The major difference between an endemic and epidemic disease is the unexpected nature of the epidemic, and each therefore requires different tactical and strategic approaches for control.
-A pandemic disease is an epidemic that spreads over multiple large regions or worldwide (CDC, 2020b) and such diseases are more common today than in previous centuries because of the pervasive nature of global travel and trade (Morens et al., 2009).
+A pandemic disease is an epidemic that spreads over multiple large regions or worldwide (CDC, 2020b), and such diseases are more common today than in previous centuries because of the pervasive nature of global travel and trade (Morens et al., 2009).
 Although the term pandemic is often associated with rapidly spreading diseases such as influenza and the current COVID-19 pandemic caused by severe acute respiratory syndrome-associated coronavirus 2 (SARS-CoV-2), which are transmitted by droplets or aerosols (CDC, 2020a; Morawska and Milton, 2020; WHO, 2020a), it also applies to diseases such as HIV/AIDS caused by human immunodeficiency virus, which is transmitted more slowly via body fluids (WHO, 2020f).

-This review article provides a critical assessment of the use of plant biotechnology as a means to tackle epidemic and pandemic diseases, focusing on the use of plants as bioreactors for the production of research reagents and pharmaceutical products including vaccines, antibodies and antivirals.
-The diseases covered by the article are summarized in Table 1, with more details on the incidence, prevalence and burden associated with these diseases provided in Supplementary Table 1.
+This review article provides a critical assessment of the use of plant biotechnology as a means to tackle epidemic and pandemic diseases, focussing on the use of plants as bioreactors for the production of research reagents and pharmaceutical products including vaccines, antibodies and antivirals.
+The diseases covered by the article are summarized in Table 1, with more details on the incidence, prevalence and burden associated with these diseases provided in Table S1.
+Table 1 Classification of epidemic and pandemic diseases based on their epidemiology, showing the number of people affected in a specific time and place.
+The fatality rate was calculated by dividing the number of deaths by the total number of identified cases in the specific time and place.
+References are listed in Table S1.
+Viral strains are underlined